jylambert/topotherm/README.md

 mamba install -c conda-forge pyscipopt
 ```

-(usage)=
 ## Usage

-Generate the input incidence matrices for the district with .parquet format (see example).
-Then, modify and run the either one of the three scripts in that folder.
+In general, the users need to generate the required input incidence matrices for the district they want to run.
+Some examples are provided in the examples folder.These can  be modified to each new case study if necessary.

 ```bash
 cd examples
 python run_sts.py
 ```

-(contribute)=

 ## Contribute